metamesh/metamesh.org/content/english/standalone/more.md

 ---
 # Additional Reading

 We strive to be transparent by ensuring that any member of the public, regardless of their base knowledge of WiFi technologies, can understand our mission.
-That’s why we created a glossary of terms, an FAQ page, and a list of technical resources available on this website.
+That’s why we created a glossary of terms, a FAQ section, and a list of technical resources available on this website.

 Please contact us if you have any questions or recommendations for improving the accessibility of our resources.